-- When was your EB-5 regional center(s) approved by USCIS?
+- When was your EB-5 regional center(s) approved by the USCIS?

-- Has your EB-5 regional center ever received a Notice of Intent to Deny from USCIS?
+- Has your EB-5 regional center ever received a Notice of Intent to Deny from the USCIS?

 - Have any of the EB-5 investors under your EB-5 regional center(s) been denied on an I-526 filing?